rigaya/NVEnc/NVEncC_Options.en.md

 ```

 ### --audio-delay [{&lt;int&gt;or&lt;string&gt;}?]&lt;int&gt;
 Specify audio delay in milli seconds.
-You can select audio track (1, 2, ...) to encode with [&lt;int&gt;], or select audio track to encode by language with [&lt;string&gt].
+You can select audio track (1, 2, ...) to encode with [&lt;int&gt;], or select audio track to encode by language with [&lt;string&gt;].

 ### --audio-resampler &lt;string&gt;
 Specify the engine used for mixing audio channels and sampling frequency conversion.